 Get Out of Paying Mortgage Insurance

-When Refinancing is a Bad Idea
+When is Refinancing your Mortgage a Bad Idea?

 Refinancing may not make sense in every scenario.
 If the cost of the new loan will exceed how much you’d save by refinancing, if your financial situation is uncertain, or if your credit score has taken a dip, refinancing may not be the smartest choice.

 If you’re planning to sell in the next few years, what you save each month by refinancing may not exceed what it will cost you to refinance your loan.

 To find out your new loan’s break-even point, add up the closing costs, which can include appraisal fees, title and credit report fees, and origination fees — around 1% of the loan amount — and divide them by the amount you’d be saving per month with the new payment.